Unsolved: 2002 Murder of Tabitha Raines (Indiana) Oct 5, 2015 3:37:45 GMT -5

 Who Killed Tabi Raines?

-TIPTON, Ind. – Every small town has its secrets and some are more deeply held than others.
-In this small Indiana hamlet known for its marshy land ideal for agriculture, the rumor mill often runs wild, twisting and manipulating those secrets like the whistling wind bending the branches of the mature oak and maple trees in its scenic city park.
+Every small town has its secrets and some are more deeply held than others.
+In the small Indiana hamlet of Tipton, known for its marshy land ideal for agriculture, the rumor mill often runs wild, twisting and manipulating those secrets like the whistling wind bending the branches of the mature oak and maple trees in its scenic city park.
 This civic congregating spot, normally alive with fellowship, became a scene of macabre horrors in early October 2002 when the body of 16-year-old Tabitha Shuck Raines (above left) was found face up in the Cicero Creek, a single gunshot wound between her eyes.
 The teenager’s body was discovered October 5, behind the ball fields in City Park.
 Though the investigation was exhaustive, the subsequent prosecution and trials resulted in no murder convictions.

 What happened to Tabi Raines?
 The truth may never be known.
 Those secrets have remained safe for more than a decade now.
 In the days and weeks after the murder, speculation ran rampant with whodunits.
 There were rumors of drug-fueled rage as a motive for murder.
 Nowadays, the case simply sits, collecting dust.
 Those who weren’t directly affected by Raines’ death have moved on.